gweneadie/planets-cloud/README.md

 # planets-cloud
-a test repository for software carpentry workshop
+This is a test repository for the Software Carpentry Workshop (Python).
+There isn't much more to say